temporalio/documentation/docs/tctl.md

 ##### Reuse the same Workflow Id when starting/running a Workflow

 Use option `--workflowidreusepolicy` or `--wrp` to configure the Workflow id reuse policy.
+There are three:

-**Option 0 AllowDuplicateFailedOnly:** Allow starting a Workflow execution using the same Workflow Id when a Workflow with the same Workflow Id is not already running and the last execution close state is one of _[terminated, cancelled, timedout, failed]_.
+- **AllowDuplicateFailedOnly:** Allow starting a Workflow execution using the same Workflow Id when a Workflow with the same Workflow Id is not already running and the last execution close state is one of _[terminated, cancelled, timedout, failed]_.
-**Option 1 AllowDuplicate:** Allow starting a Workflow execution using the same Workflow Id when a Workflow with the same Workflow Id is not already running.
+- **AllowDuplicate:** Allow starting a Workflow execution using the same Workflow Id when a Workflow with the same Workflow Id is not already running.
-**Option 2 RejectDuplicate:** Do not allow starting a Workflow execution using the same Workflow Id as a previous Workflow.
+- **RejectDuplicate:** Do not allow starting a Workflow execution using the same Workflow Id as a previous Workflow.

 ```bash
 # use AllowDuplicateFailedOnly option to start a Workflow